Jump to recipe →

 Pin this recipe now to save it for later

-I don’t know about you, but chocolate chip waffles are something I order when I go out to breakfast, but I never think about making them at home.
+I don’t know about you, but chocolate chip waffles are something I always order when I go out to breakfast.
+However, I never think about making them at home.

 They’re fluffy, golden brown on the outside, slightly crispy on the edges, and loaded with chocolate in every bite.
 Oh yes, these chocolate chip waffles are good!

-If you’ve made chocolate chip pancakes, you can totally make chocolate chip waffles.
+If you’ve made chocolate chip pancakes, you can totally make chocolate chip waffles, too.
 The recipe is practically the same—you make the batter and fold in the chocolate chips.
 Easy!
 The only difference is that instead of cooking them up on the stovetop, you’ll use your waffle iron.

 Ingredients for Chocolate Chip Waffles

-• All-purpose flour – Swap in a measure-for-measure gluten-free flour substitute to make these waffles gluten-free.
+• 2 cups all-purpose flour – Swap in a measure-for-measure gluten-free flour substitute to make these waffles gluten-free.

-• Brown sugar – Both light or dark brown will work here.
+• 2 tablespoons brown sugar – Both light and dark brown will work here.

-• Buttermilk – You can make a buttermilk substitute, but store-bought buttermilk is best.
+• 1 ½ cup Buttermilk – You can make a buttermilk substitute, but store-bought buttermilk is best.

-• Unsalted butter – Melt this before making the recipe.
+• ½ cup unsalted butter – Melt this before making the recipe.

-• Chocolate chips – Miniature is preferable because you’ll get more chocolate in every bite.
+• 1 cup chocolate chips – Miniature is preferable because you’ll get more chocolate in every bite.

 Variations